finos/common-domain-model/documentation/source/documentation.rst

 Other Misc.
 Information
 """""""""""""""""""""""

-* The effective date is optional as not applicable to certain events (e.g. observations), or may be redundant with the event date.
+* The effective date is optional as it is not applicable to certain events (e.g. observations), or may be redundant with the event date.
 * The event qualifier attribute is derived from the event qualification features.
 This is further detailed in the `Event Qualification Section`_.

 Workflow
 ^^^^^^^^

-A *workflow* is meant to represent a set of actions or steps that are required to trigger a business event.
+A *workflow* represents an action or step or set of actions or steps that are required to trigger a business event, including the initial execution or contract formation.
 A workflow may involve multiple parties in addition to the parties to the transaction, and may include automated and manual steps.
-A workflow is organised into a sequence and each step is represented by a *workflow step*.
+A workflow is organised into a sequence in which each step is represented by a *workflow step*.

 .. code-block:: Haskell